 Spring Term 2021 Course Delivery Information

 - Face to Face: These courses are planned for on-campus delivery at the location and time listed with a focus on hands-on training in areas such as Health Sciences, Public Safety, Workforce/Career Tech programs, and science courses with critical lab components, plus general education courses as scheduled.
 Faculty who are teaching face to face are required to meet with their students in the campus classroom at the scheduled times and dates for the course.
 Faculty will use this time to deliver the course materials.
 No instruction will occur remotely.

 - Hybrid: Courses with this designation are planned to have both online and on-campus components.

 by the instructor.

-Because students could be required to log in to a "Live Online" class during the scheduled day(s) and time(s) and participate virtually, Live Online classes are not considered part of Eastern Florida Online.
 Students in a Live Online class must have reliable Internet access, a microphone and a webcam.
 Instructors will determine how any live video and audio components of the class will work and when within the originally scheduled class time.
-Other elements of the class, such as certain assignments, will happen without real-time interaction between the student and instructor.
+Again, such live remote sessions will be more common in the Live Online Synchronous (LIVE) delivery method, but could be offered as additional support when indicated in the syllabus for a Remote Asynchronous (LIVA) course.

 EFSC's spring teaching delivery methods listed on the Class Schedule are not subject to change to another modality.
 However, they are subject to cancellation if they do not satisfy the low enrollment criteria as agreed to by United Faculty of Florida and EFSC Administration.

 Visit the Spring Term FAQ page for more details on Spring Term 2021 at EFSC.